druwadi/owl/README.md

    docker-compose up
    ```
 4. Navigate to http://localhost:8000
-5. To exit, `CTL C` on your keyboard, and run `docker-compose down` to clean up the network and
+5. To exit, `CTRL+C` on your keyboard, and run `docker-compose down` to clean up the network and
    containers.

 Note: If you are developing against the project, you will want to take these additional steps below.